A Perfectly Truthful Calibration Measure: Introduction

 As our main contribution, we construct a perfectly truthful, complete and sound calibration measure: Averaged Two-Bin Calibration Error ($\atb$).
-In addition, ATB satisfies all the other desired properties discussed earlier: continuity, low sample complexity, high computational efficiency, and the rank-preserving property.
-Moreover, it is quadratically related to two existing calibration measures: the smooth calibration error $\smooth$ \citep{smooth} and the (lower) Distance to Calibration $\distcal$ \citep{utc}.
-This relationship implies that ATB is a consistent calibration measure in the framework of \citet{utc}.

-As a bonus benefit of its simplicity and computational efficiency, ATB gives a faster algorithm for testing calibration compared to the previous algorithms of \cite{hutesting}.
-The $\ell_1$ version of ATB gives a simple \emph{constant-factor approximation} to $\smooth$ and $\distcal$ while being more efficiently computable.
+In addition, ATB maintains and even significantly improves other desired properties considered in the literature: continuity and consistency \citep{utc}, low sample complexity, and high computational efficiency.

-We also introduce a general framework for constructing truthful error metrics that encompasses ATB as a special case and allows us to construct other truthful calibration measures such as quantile-binned $\ell_2$-ECE.
+We propose a general framework for constructing truthful error metrics, where ATB is a special case.
+This general framework allows us to construct other truthful calibration measures while preserving existing properties.
+For example, we construct the truthful quantile-binned $\ell_2$-ECE with surprisingly simple changes to binned ECE.

+As bonus side products of our simple truthful construction, we give the first linear-time algorithm for the calibration testing problem studied by \cite{hutesting} as well as a simple, faster constant-factor approximation to the smooth calibration error and the Distance to Calibration\footnote{Following \citet{arunachaleswaran2025elementary, qiao-distance}We refer to the computable Lower Distance to Calibration in \citet{utc} as the Distance to Calibration. }.

-\paragraph{Perfectly Truthful Calibration Measure.} Our construction of $\atb$ is very simple.
-We first divide the predictions into just two bins $[0,q)$ and $[q,1]$, with the bin boundary $q$ chosen uniformly at random from $[0,1]$.
-Within each bin, we compute the squared error between the sum of the predictions and the sum of the states, divided by $T^2$.
-After summing up the errors in the two bins, we define $\atb$ to be the expectation over the random choice of the bin boundary $q$: \begin{definition}[Averaged two-bin calibration error] Given predictions $\vreport = (\report_1,\ldots,\report_T)\in [0,1]^T$ and states $\vstate = (\state_1,\ldots,\state_T)\in \{0,1\}^T$, we define
+\paragraph{Perfectly Truthful Calibration Measure.} \Cref{sec:atb} introduces ATB, constructed with two bins and a randomized binning boundary: \begin{itemize} \item The prediction space of $[0, 1]$ is divided into two bins $[0,q)$ and $[q,1]$, with the bin boundary $q$ chosen uniformly at random from $[0,1]$. \item Within each bin, we compute the squared error between the sum of the predictions and the sum of the states. \item After summing up the errors in the two bins and dividing the result by $T^2$, we define $\atb$ to be the expectation over the random choice of the bin boundary $q$. \end{itemize}

-\end{definition} We show that ATB is truthful and continuous (in fact, Lipschitz continuous) as a function of the predictions $\vreport$: \begin{theorem}[Informal, \Cref{thm: atb truthful,thm:continuity}] $\atb$ is a truthful and continuous calibration error.
-Here, truthful means predicting the ground truth $\vpred$ achieves lower or equal expected error than any other report vector $\vreport$: